Launch Updates

 The earliest hosts help define what "good" looks like.

-In a host-first network, early behavior sets the tone for later behavior.
+In a host-led network, early behavior sets the tone for later behavior.
 Thoughtful hosts attract thoughtful players.
 Clear approvals create better trust.
 Better trust creates stronger local momentum.

 Why PokerMeet is designed around host control